If you plan to grow a successful business online, the last thing you want to do is to learn the hard way that you have done something illegal.

 - General Data Protection Regulation (GDPR) Compliance

-Additionally, you may want to look into including any of the pages listed below where applicable:
+Additionally, you may want to look into including one or more of these pages where applicable:

 - Anti-Spam Policy